AdobeDocs/experience-platform.en/help/segmentation/api/edge-segmentation.md

 ## Create a segment that is enabled for edge segmentation

+You can create a segment that is enabled for edge segmentation by making a POST request to the `/segment/definitions` endpoint.
 In addition to matching one of the [edge segmentation query types listed above](#query-types), you must set the `evaluationInfo.synchronous.enabled` flag in the payload to true.

 **API format**